RaulDiodiu/rap-handson-travel-docs/part9/README.md

 In this example, 0 is the key and Item1 is the text as they are assigned the corresponding properties.
 The double quotes (") are just needed for proper XML syntax.
-Change the texts of the the 3 items within the ComboBox to 3 non-suspicious web pages.
+Change the text of each of the three items within the ComboBox to a non-suspicious web page.
 Example:

 | Item key | Item text                                                                           |